The Importance of Internal Marketing

 Updated: November 2016

-It’s when organizations think of their employees as their first market – their internal customers.
-It’s when all employees are customer-oriented and work together as a team, no matter who their “customers” may be: business-to-consumer customers, business-to-business customers, professional services clients, donors, members, patrons, students… you get the picture.
+Internal marketing is when organizations think of their employees as their first market – their internal customers.
+It’s when all employees are customer-oriented and work together as a team, no matter who their “customers” are:

 What’s the purpose of practicing internal marketing?

 It helps ensure that employees are effectively carrying out the organization’s programs and policies.
 An informed staff means one that’s more engaged and invested in the organization’s outcomes.